-- optional fixings: grated cheddar cheese, sour cream, hot sauce, chopped green or red onion, fresh herbs, etc.
+- grated cheddar cheese, sour cream, hot sauce, chopped green or red onion, fresh herbs, etc. for serving (optional)

-- Set Instant Pot to “sauté,” and cook the peppers, onions, and garlic in the canola oil and 1/2 teaspoon kosher salt for about 5 minutes, or until softened.
+- Set Instant Pot to "sauté," and cook the peppers, onions, and garlic in the olive oil (1 tablespoon) and 1 teaspoon kosher salt for about 5 minutes, or until softened.

-- Add the chili powder, cumin, coriander, oregano, and cocoa powder.
-Stir and continue sautéing for about 30 seconds- just enough time for the spices to become slightly toasted.
+- Add the chili powder (4 tablespoons), cumin (1 tablespoon), coriander (1 tablespoon), oregano (1 tablespoon), and cocoa powder (1 tablespoon).
+Stir and continue sautéing for about 30 seconds to a minute- just enough time for the spices to become slightly toasted.

 - Add the ground beef and continue cooking until browned.

 - Add the water, tomatoes, drained and rinsed beans.
 Stir.
-Turn “sauté” setting off, cover the Instant Pot and set the pressure to high for 15 minutes.
-At this point, the pressure cooker will take about 15 minutes to come to the correct pressure, then the timer for 15 minutes will start.
+Turn "sauté" setting off, cover the Instant Pot and set the pressure to manual/high for 15 minutes.

-- Season with plenty of kosher salt and black pepper to taste.
+- Season with more kosher salt and black pepper to taste.

 - The chili is ready!
 Serve with sour cream, grated cheddar cheese, chopped green or red onions, hot sauce, or any other fixings you desire :-)

-- To make this recipe in the slow cooker: Sauté the peppers, onions, and garlic in a skillet as directed.
+- Slow cooker instructions: Sauté the peppers, onions, and garlic in a skillet as directed.
 Add the spices and beef as directed.
 Transfer to slow cooker and add the water, tomatoes, and drained/rinsed beans.
 Cook on high for 4 hours or low for 8 hours.
 Season with salt and pepper to taste.

-- I purposefully made this chili mild tasting since I was feeding it to my one-year-old daughter and wanted it to be family friendly.
-If you like tons of spice, feel free to add more chili powder, some cayenne pepper, or even a fresh hot pepper in with the other peppers!
+- Spice it up!
+I purposefully made this chili mild tasting since I was feeding it to my one-year-old daughter and wanted it to be family friendly.
+If you like tons of spice, feel free to add more chili powder, some cayenne pepper, or even a fresh jalapeño pepper in with the other peppers.